TroelsMortensen/CodeLabs/Tutorials/BlazorLogin/013 Login page view.md

 ![](StyleBehind.gif)

+Notice that in the right-click context menu, instead of new File, there is also new Stylesheet.
+Either works just fine.

-When we name our css file, the same as the razor file, and append `.css`, it will be a "style-behind", i.e. a css file only accessibly in this specific page.
+When we name our css file the same as the razor file, and append `.css`, it will be a "style-behind", i.e. a css file only accessibly in this specific page/component.

 Add the following to our style behind.
 ```css